-B9.
+B25.
 Records

-(1) A register must be kept of all the dogs on the premises which must include-

-- a. the dates of each dog's arrival and departure; - b. each dog's name, age, sex, neuter status, microchip number and a description of it or its breed; - c. the number of dogs from the same household; - d. a record of which dogs (if any) are from the same household; - e. the name, postal address, telephone number (if any) and email address (if any) of the owner of each dog and emergency contact details; - f. in relation to each dog, the name, postal address, telephone number and email address of a local contact in an emergency; - g. the name and contact details of the dog's normal veterinarian and details of any insurance relating to the dog; - h. details of each dog's relevant medical and behavioural history, including details of any treatment administered against parasites and restrictions on exercise; - i. details of the dog's diet and related requirements; - j. any required consent form; - k. a record of the date or dates of each dog's most recent vaccination, worming and flea treatments; - I. details of any medical treatment each dog is receiving. - (2) When outside the premises, each dog must wear an identity tag which includes the licence holder's name and contact details.
+- (1) A register must be kept of all the dogs on the premises which must include - a. the date of the dog's attendance; - b. the dog's name, age, sex, neuter status, microchip number and a description of it or its breed; - c. the name, postal address, telephone number (if any) and email address (if any) of the owner and emergency contact details; - d. the name and contact details of the dog's normal veterinarian and details of any insurance relating to the dog; - e. details of the dog's relevant medical and behavioural history, including details of any treatment administered against parasites and any restrictions on exercise: - f. details of the dog's diet and relevant requirements; - g. any required consent forms; - h. a record of the date or dates of the dog's most recent vaccination, worming and fle treatments; - i. details of any medical treatment the dog is receiving. - (2) When outside the premises, each dog must wear an identity tag which includes the licence holder's name and contact details.

-B10.
+B26.
 Protection from pain, suffering, injury and disease